 An unknown error occurred while an operation was in progress.
 The operation could not be completed.

 I kept going in circles trying one thing then trying another.
-Seeing if different EFI settings would change anything.
+Seeing if different BIOS settings would change anything.
 I just kept getting the same errors.
-I even tried to use the Dell USB image to bring the system back to a factory image but the problem still existed.
-So it looked like I was going to need to return the computer or fix the issue.
-I even called Dell to ask about this issues and got the response “This is a factory only setup, you must return it and we will ship you a new one” That really scared me to think every time I had an issues with the laptop that I would need to return it to Dell.
+At this point I even tried to use the Dell USB image to bring the system back to a factory image but the problem still existed.
+I even called Dell to ask about this issues and got the response “This is a factory only setup, you must return it and we will ship you a new one” That really scared me to think every time I had an issues with the Rapid Start that I would need to return it to Dell.
+So it really looked like I would need to return the computer or fix the issue.

 A Spark in the Dark

-I did find a post that mentioned that re-sizing your OS partition would fix this problem.
-There were many post under this post saying “thank you it worked!”
+After some more digging on the internet I did find a post that mentioned that re-sizing your OS partition would fix this problem.
+There were many posts under suggestion saying “thank you it worked!”
 I was very hopeful, I opened Disk Manager and shrunk my C drive down by 1 GB but and tried again…. still the same issue, damn… I give up!!!
 I even started to use a fresh install of Windows 8 using a removable USB DVD drive and media I bought from Dell for the computer after this issue started to see if a fresh install would fix it.
 I kept looking on the internet for more information.
 I read every Intel document on it.
-I felt like I was an expert in something that would not work!
+By the end I felt like I was an expert in something that just would not work!

-After almost giving up and sending back every Dell XPS 14 we had in house telling them that they are not business friendly I decided to play around a little more because I can figure out most things and I didnt want to be defeated.
+After almost giving up and sending back every Dell XPS 14 we had in house, telling Dell that they are not business friendly, I decided to play around a little more because I can figure out most things and I didn’t want to be defeated.
 Instead of doing my typical C drive D drive setup I thought “Lets take a variable out of this equation”.
-I re-installed with just a C drive across the entire HDD.
-Once I re-installed, I tried setting up the Smart Response again with no luck but decided to try the method of re-sizing the drive and low and behold it worked.
-I now could enable acceleration of my drive, I did some playing around and no matter what I did I could not break it from working again, I could destroy the Acceleration settings and set them up again, I could re-size, create new partitions, it would not break again.
+I re-installed Windows with just a C drive across the entire HDD.
+Once I re-installed, I tried setting up the Smart Response again with no luck but decided to try the method of re-sizing the drive.
+What the heck!! it worked!!!!
+I could now enable acceleration of my drive, I did some playing around and no matter what I did I could not break it from working again, I could destroy the Acceleration settings and set them up again, I could re-size, create new partitions, it would not break.
 I was on the right path now!!!
-I did a setup of Windows 8 again but this time made a D partition during the setup and then after tried to re-size the C drive, but this time it did not work.
+I did a setup of Windows 8 again but this time made a D partition during the setup and then tried to re-size the C drive, but this time it did not work.
 After doing some testing I realized that it is not the C drive that you need to re-size but the drive that it touching the end of the disk which in this case was my D drive.
 I was now able to replicate and fix this issue each time.
 I am still not sure what re-sizing does to the drive but it must change a bit somewhere that allows the software to do its work.
-I was then able to create my Rapid Stat partition which allowed it to be enabled in EFI and then I could install the software..
+I was then able to create my Rapid Start partition which allowed it to be enabled in BIOS and then I could install the software..
 SUCCESS!
-I decided to post this because I know a lot of other people might want to know the steps I took to fix this on over 7 different XPS 14 machines we had in house.
-I have placed the exact steps I take to fix the issue now or more or less how I setup a new machine which is the same steps as setting it up again.
+I decided to post this because I know a lot of other people might want to know the steps I took to fix this on 7 different XPS 14 machines we had in house.
+I have placed the exact steps I take to fix the issue now.

-When using Rapid Start and Smart Response there is an exact order that you must follow as installing Smart Response it can destroy all the partitions on the SSD.
+When using Rapid Start and Smart Response there is an exact order that you must follow because installing Smart Response can destroy all the partitions on the SSD.